ReactiveX/rxdart/README.md

 ## About

-RxDart is a library for working with Streams of data.
+RxDart adds additional capabilities to Dart [Streams](https://api.dart.dev/stable/dart-async/Stream-class.html) and [StreamControllers](https://api.dart.dev/stable/dart-async/StreamController-class.html).

 Dart comes with a very decent [Streams](https://api.dart.dev/stable/dart-async/Stream-class.html) API out-of-the-box; rather than attempting to provide an alternative to this API, RxDart adds functionality from the reactive extensions specification on top of it.

+RxDart does not provide its own Observable class as a replacement for Dart Streams.
+Rather, it provides a number of additional Stream classes, operators (extension methods on the Stream class), and Subjects.

 If you are familiar with Observables from other languages, please see [the Rx Observables vs Dart Streams comparison chart](#rx-observables-vs-dart-streams) for notable distinctions between the two.